ropensci-org/blog-guidance/templates/post-template.md

 topicid:
 # Minimal tags for a post about a community-contributed package
 # that has passed software peer review are listed below
-# Consult the Technical Guidelines for further information on choosing tags
+# Consult the Technical Guidelines for information on choosing other tags
 tags:
   - Software Peer Review
   - packages
   - R
   - community
-# the summary below will be used by e.g. Twitter cards
+# The summary below will be used by e.g. Twitter cards
 description: "A very short summary of your post"
 # If you have no preferred image for Twitter cards,
 # delete the twitterImg line below
+# Note there is no '/' symbol before 'img' here
 twitterImg: img/blog-images/2019-06-04-post-template/name-of-image.png
 ---

 This is the markdown template for a blog post or tech note.
-To generate your post from R Markdown, use the R Markdown template instead.
+To generate your post from R Markdown, use that template instead.

 Throughout this template, including the YAML, you should change "post-template" to the slug of your post,